pikepdf/pikepdf/docs/objects.rst

 ``Decimal``.

-Types that are not directly convertible to Python are represented as :class:`pikepdf.Object`, a compound object that offers a superset of methods, some work only if the underlying type is suitable.
-You can use the EAFP idiom or ``isinstance`` to determine the type more precisely.
+Types that are not directly convertible to Python are represented as :class:`pikepdf.Object`, a compound object that offers a superset of possible methods, some of which only if the underlying type is suitable.
+Use the EAFP idiom, or ``isinstance`` to determine the type more precisely.
 This partly reflects the fact that the PDF specification allows many data fields to be one of several types.